atreyasha/spp-explainability/docs/develop.md

 1. Manuscript

-    1.  set up all local writing tasks, extract tasks from notes below to here
+    1.  **TODO** Set up all local writing tasks, extract tasks from notes below to here and tidy up all notes

-    2.  compartmentalize certain tasks into further work section, and leave others to current
+        1.  compartmentalize certain tasks into further work section, and leave others to current

-    3.  find decent book template with sufficient but still small enough spacings
+    2. Thesis formatting

+        1.  fill up title page and other basic information

+        2.  remove red link color in table of contents, fix color of citation dates

+        3.  attempt using two sided format but remove ghost pages if possible

+        4.  add Uni-Potsdam declaration

+        5.  add remaining features by referring to master template such as abstract, list of tables/figures/abbreviations, appendices, and all others

 2. Model diversity

-    1.  run above explainability and comparison workflow on light models first with different tau thresholds
+    1. Run above explainability and comparison workflow on light models first with different tau thresholds

         1.  will help to get decent sample sizes and effect of tau on